-Michael Kaplan • almost 4 years ago
+Michael Kaplan • about 4 years ago

 Sorry, but my solution is vastly superior.
 Was it not understood?

 It should have been realized that the core problem that we are dealing with is one of authentication.
 The ‘winning solutions’ are doomed to failure because they do almost nothing to address the core problem that caller ID can be effortlessly spoofed.

 My solution involves a very unique application of public key infrastructure.
 I argue that it is by far the most practical, simplest, and most rapidly deployable solution that will ACTUALLY WORK.
 It requires only a one-time update on behalf of either telephone companies or calling device developers, yet universal deployment is not needed before it starts to work.